luukfroling/Broekzakdemos-repobased/content/Liquids.md

 .
 ```

-## Carbonated drinks
-There always is a student with a carbonated drink in the bag.
-At the factory the CO$_2$ is mixed with the drink.
-As CO$_2$ has a lower density than water or whatever drink, it will tend to escape from the liquid and from the bottle.
-When opened, the pressure releases.
-When put in a glass we see bubbles rising.
-Why don't bubbles rise when the bottle is still closed?
-There seems to be an equilibrium between the CO$_2$ above the liquid and the dissolved CO$_2$.
-Once opened the pressure in the top of the bottle is reduced and more of the dissolved CO$_2$ rises to the surface.

-## Pressure, bubbles, straws
-At the 1998 GIREP meeting Leon Jablko (1998) presented a series of pressure experiments with straws and glasses of water.
-The series could be teacher demo's, or synchronized teacher and student demo's, or it could be a student lab investigation.

-## Atmospheric and liquid pressure, cohesion and surface tension
-Shouldn't there always be a glass of water in the room?
-If so, then first have somebody help you to spread your clean handkerchief horizontal and pour water from the glass through the handkerchief to water the plants.
-Then put the handkerchief over the top of the glass with the remaining water (have a refill up to ¾).
-Make sure the wet part of the handkerchief covers the open end of the glass.
-Then turn over (figures 9 and 10).
-Surprise, a little water comes out, the rest stays.
-While the glass is upside down, walk around the room to show.
-Point to the shape of the part of the handkerchief that "supports" the water.
-Explain by applying Boyle's Law to the trapped air and by the need for the sum of pressures/forces on the handkerchief to be zero. $P_{air outside} = P_{air trapped} + ρgh$ where $ρ$ is the density of water and $h$ is the height of the water column.
-The cohesion and surface tension of water helps to make the handkerchief impenetrable.
-I have done it with a strainer also, more spectacular but it requires more preparation as not all strainers work.
-Of course, if students bring any drinks to class, one could try which liquids work and which do not and the instructor can have a good time. *Anybody with beer?*

 ## Projectile motion with water
 Many students bring plastic water bottles to class.
 With a pin or your knife make a little hole in the side of the bottle, just above the bottom.
 Water will come out and make a beautiful parabola.